xldenis/xav.io/content/blog/rust-formal-verification.md

 <footer>C.A.R.
 Hoare, Hints on programming-language design 1974</footer>
 </blockquote>

+The additional of pointers means we need to reason *globally* about state, each modification to a pointer could invalidate *arbitrary* facts about our program.
 The framing problem effectively stalled work on the verification of imperative programs for *decades*.